imatefx/typesense-prometheus-exporter/README.md

            imatefx/typesense-prometheus-exporter
 ```

-This command sets up the Typesense-Prometheus-Exporter with the necessary environment variables and starts the exporter service.
+This command sets up the Typesense-Prometheus-Exporter with the necessary environment variables and starts the exporter service on exposed port `8888`.

 ## Usage